rainingchicken/plush-landing-page/README.md

 5. I thought using bootstrap would accerlate my work flow however, I think it was about the same.
 I was doing so much thinking looking at the examples provided with each component avaiable.
 It look me a long time to figure out if a class is required or not.
 I assumed it does because that is how they are able to style.
 So I ended up using bootstrap as a template.
 It felt like kind of cheapting.
 However, since I have coded dropdown menus, responsive nav, and button to collapse divs before it did not feel that bad.
 I reminds of me of game devloping using the unreal engine which is blueprint based. so I still had to do customization in css.

 6. I will work on how it looks on mobile later.
 I also did not change the fonts so it looks kind of basic.
 I want it more cute themed abd the horror part intensified.

+7. I made it so the mobile version is more presentable however the redner is blurry in the first place.
+I do not know why saving directly from paint 3d as an image file is this blurry.